Accenture/mercury-composable/guides/CHAPTER-1.md

 The above Dockerfile will fetch Openjdk 21 packaged in "Ubuntu 22.04 LTS".

-## Orchestration by configuration
+## Event choreography by configuration

-The best practice for composable design is orchestration by configuration (`Event Script`) that we have discussed above.
+The best practice for composable design is event choreography by configuration (`Event Script`) discussed above.
 We will examine the Event Script syntax in [Chapter 4](CHAPTER-4.md).

 Generally, you do not need to use Mercury core APIs in your user functions.